 (formerly known as Xysmatodoma protorna)

-The adult moths of this species have speckled brown forewings, each with a number of dark spots along the costa.
+The adult moths of this species have speckled grey or brown forewings, each with a number of dark spots.
 The hindwings are grey-brown.
 The wingspan of the male moth is about 2 cms.

 The species has been found in